Are We Measuring Oversmoothing in Graph Neural Networks Correctly?: Energy-like Metrics: What Can Go Wrong

 Energy-like metrics such as $\EDir$ and $\EProj$ are among the most commonly used oversmoothing metrics.
 However, they suffer from inherent limitations that hinder their practical usability and informational content.

 One important limitation of these metrics is that they indicate oversmoothing only in the limit of infinitely many layers, when their values converge exactly to zero.
 Since they measure a form of absolute distance, a small but nonzero value does not provide any meaningful information.
 On the other hand, convergence to zero corresponds to either perfect alignment with the dominant eigenspace or the collapse of the feature representation matrix to the all-zero matrix.
 While the former is a symptom of oversmoothing, the latter does not necessarily imply oversmoothing.
-Moreover, this convergence property requires the weights to be bounded.
-However, in practical cases, performance degradation is observed even in relatively shallow networks, far from being infinitely deep, and with arbitrarily large (or small) weight magnitudes.
+Moreover, this convergence property requires the weights to be strongly bounded.
+However, in most practical cases, performance degradation is observed even in relatively shallow networks, far from being infinitely deep, and with weight magnitudes arbitrarily larger than what is prescribed by \cite{caiNoteOversmoothingGraph2020,wuDemystifyingOversmoothingAttentionbased2023} or \cref{thm:main_linear}.
 This aligns with our intuition and what occurs in the linear case.
 Indeed, for a linear GCN, even when the features $X^{(l)}$ grow to infinity as $l\to\infty$, one observes that $X^{(l)}$ is dominated by the dominant eigenspace of $A$, even for finite and possibly small values of $l$, depending on the spectral gap of the graph.
 More precisely, the following theorem holds: \begin{theorem} Let $X^{(l+1)}=AX^{(l)}W^{(l)}$ be a linear GCN.
 Let $\lambda_1, \lambda_2$ be the largest and second-largest eigenvalues (in modulus) of $A$, respectively.
 Assume the weights $\{W^{(l)}\}_{l=1}^\infty$ are randomly sampled from i.i.d.\ random variables with distribution $\nu$ such that $ \int \log^+(\|W\|) d\nu + \int \log^+(\|W^{-1}\|) d\nu < \infty$, with $\log^+(t)=\max\{\log(t),\,0\}$.
-If $|\lambda_2/\lambda_1| < 1$, then almost surely, it holds that
+If $|\lambda_2/\lambda_1| < 1$, then almost surely

 with a linear rate of convergence $|\lambda_2/\lambda_1|$. \end{theorem}